nadeulab/IgCaller/README.md

 *	geneToAnalyze (-g): Gene/receptor to be analyzed [ig/tcr/both, default=ig].

 ###### Amplicon-based sequencing:
-*	primer (-pr): Location of the primer in the V gene for amplicon-based data [leader/fr1/cdr1/fr2/cdr2/fr3, default=None].
-It is used to calculate the percentage of identity starting with the sequence after the primer location.
+*	primer (-pr): Location of the primer in the V gene for amplicon-based data [leader/fr1/cdr1/fr2/cdr2/fr3/Vseq, default=None].
+It is used to cut the sequence after the primer location (if leader, fr1, cdr1, fr2, cdr2, fr3) or sequence (if Vseq) prior annotation and identity calculation.
+Only applicable when IgBLAST is used for the annotation using the '-a' argument.
+Required if '-seq amplicon'.
+See parameter '--primerStringency' and 'primerFasta' for further tunning.
+* primerFasta (-prf): Fasta file with primer sequences annealing to V genes that need to be removed from the sequence.
+Mandatory when '-pr/--primer' is 'Vseq'.
+Sequence name (or header line) in fasta file must start with '>locus', where locus is IGH, IGK, IGL, TRA, TRAB, TRAG, or TRAD to allow locus-specific mapping and elimination of primers.
 Only applicable when IgBLAST is used for the annotation using the '-a' argument (recommended).
-Required if '-seq amplicon'.
-See parameter '--primerStringency' for further tunning.
-*	primerStringency (-prs): Primer stringency [strict/permissive, default=strict]: strict = only annotate sequences with nucleotides found after the theoric location of the primer. permissive = annotate sequences even if they start later than the theoric location of the primer.
+*	primerStringency (-prs): Primer stringency [strict/permissive, default=strict].
+Mandatory when '-pr/--primer' is 'leader', 'fr1', 'cdr1', 'fr2', 'cdr2', or 'fr3'. 'strict' = only annotate sequences with nucleotides found after the expected location of the primer. 'permissive' = annotate sequences even if they start later than the expected location of the primer.
 Only applicable when IgBLAST is used for the annotation using the '-a' argument (recommended).

 ###### Purity of the tumor sample:
 *	tumorPurity (-p): Purity (or tumor cell contect) of the tumor sample, if known [0-1, default=1].
 It is used to adjust the scores and some internal cutoffs during the analysis.
 If unknown, use 1.